open-horizon/open-horizon.github.io/docs/admin/multi_tenancy.md

 ## The relationship between IAM and {{site.data.keyword.ieam}}
 {: #iam-to-ieam}

 The IAM (Identity and Access Manager) service manages users for all Cloud Pak based products, including {{site.data.keyword.ieam}}.
 IAM in turn uses LDAP to store the users.
 Each IAM user can be a member of one or more IAM teams.
 Because each IAM team is associated with an IAM account, an IAM user can indirectly be a member of one or more IAM accounts.
-See [IAM multi-tenancy](https://www.ibm.com/support/knowledgecenter/SSHKN6/iam/3.x.x/multitenancy/multitenancy.html) for details.
+See [IAM multi-tenancy ](https://www.ibm.com/support/knowledgecenter/SSHKN6/iam/3.x.x/multitenancy/multitenancy.html){:target="_blank"}{: .externalLink} for details.

 The {{site.data.keyword.ieam}} exchange provides authentication and authorization services for the other {{site.data.keyword.ieam}} components.
 The exchange delegates the authentication of users to IAM, which means IAM user credentials are passed to the exchange and it relies on IAM to determine whether they are valid.
 Each user role (hub admin, organization admin, or regular user) is defined in the exchange, and that determines the actions that users are allowed to perform in {{site.data.keyword.ieam}}.